openshift/enhancements/enhancements/management-workload-partitioning.md

 #### Tech Preview -> GA

+- Eliminate the need to have the performance-addon-operators configure the kube-reserved and system-reserved CPU set.
 - More testing (upgrade, downgrade, scale)
 - Sufficient time for feedback
 - Available by default